FLIR/iis_firefly_image_classifier/README.md

     --trainable_scopes=MobilenetV1/Logits,MobilenetV1/AuxLogits \
     --clone_on_cpu=True
 ```
 For training on cpu (with tensorflow package, instead of tensorflow-gpu), set flag `--clone_on_cpu` to `True`.
 For training on gpu, this flag can be ignored or set to `False`.

+We suggest to use a different directory `TRAIN_DIR` is suggested to be in a different directory each time

-# Evaluating performance of a model
+# Evaluating performance of a model while training
 <a id='Eval'></a>

 To evaluate the performance of a model (whether pretrained or your own),